CHTC/chtc-website-source/_uw-research-computing/htc-overview.md

 The CHTC high-throughput computing (HTC) cluster provides support a variety of computational research tasks.
 The HTC system offers CPUs/GPUs, high-memory nodes, and other specialized hardware.
 Workflows that run well on this system include RNA/DNA sequencing, machine learning workflows, weather modeling, monte carlo simulations, etc.

-To get access to the HTC Cluster, please complete our [New User Consultation Form](form.html).
+To get access to the HTC System, please complete our [New User Consultation Form](form.html).
 After your request is received, a Research Computing Facilitator will follow up to discuss the computational needs of your research and connect you with computing